 Poisoning the Well is a form of propaganda that involves discrediting an opponent’s argument before it’s even presented.
 This is done by disseminating negative information or making negative assumptions about an opposing viewpoint.
 As a result, the opposition gets discredited since the tactic creates a bias in the audience before they have a chance to hear the other side.

-In any case, this propaganda technique seems to explain a lot that is happening on social media nowadays.
+In any case, this propaganda technique seems to explain a lot of what is happening on social media nowadays.
 Whenever arguments are not evaluated on their own merits.
 But based on who voices them and before they’re even uttered.

 5. Firehose of Falsehoods